Boeing Delays Launch Of Long-Haul Jet As 737 Max Crisis Remains The Focus

 "There's fierce competition between the two of them," Epstein said of Airbus and Boeing.
 "And if this does create an opportunity for Airbus, they're going to take it."

-Boeing is already dealing with billions of dollars in losses stemming from the grounding of the 737 Max after two deadly crashes in Ethiopia and Indonesia caused the airline to cancel flights and consolidate routes.
+Boeing is already dealing with billions of dollars in losses stemming from the grounding of the 737 Max after two deadly crashes, in Ethiopia and Indonesia, caused the airline to cancel flights and consolidate routes.

 Investigators said both crashes were in part caused by an automated flight control system that acted on erroneous information from malfunctioning sensors, putting the planes into nosedives the pilots could not reverse.

-Southwest, American and United Airlines, the three U.S. carriers that fly Max jets, have removed the aircraft from schedules through Labor Day weekend.
+Southwest, American and United airlines, the three U.S. carriers that fly Max jets, have removed the aircraft from schedules through Labor Day weekend.